 On average a modular home addition costs 10%-20% less than a stick-built addition.
 When completed, you won’t be able to tell the difference between the two visually.
 However, the exact tolerances required to meet both the manufacturing and local building codes means that the modular addition is more airtight and sturdy than other means of construction.

 Types of Modular Home Additions

 The most popular modular home addition is one that is attached to the side of a home to create a separate living quarters.
 This is often known as the Mother-In-Law Quarters or a Dawdy Haus.
 You can incorporate as many rooms or living areas as you need, including a kitchen, living spaces, and bedrooms.
+You could also add an area with bedrooms and bathrooms, and no kitchen, if that’s what you need.
 Some areas allow the construction of an entirely separate structure (specifically for aging parents) with its own well and septic system, provided that it meets criteria set forth by the local zoning and building authorities.

 Know Whether or Not You Can Add-On